alixdecr/RESTSpecIT/README.md

 - `api.request-verif: boolean` - If the generated requests should be verified w.r.t. the API server responses.

+- `api.accept-html: boolean` - If a HTML response returned by the API should be considered as a valid response.

 - `llm.openai-key: string` - The authentication key used to access the utilized Large Language Model API.
 For now, only OpenAI keys are supported.

 - `llm.model: string` - The name of the Large Language Model used by the tool (`gpt-3.5-turbo` by default).
 For now, only GPT-3.5 and GPT-4 models are supported.